South Carolina Water Resources Conference just so happens after two hurricanes - South Carolina Radio Network

-Water scientists and federal and state policymakers will meet this week at the Columbia Metropolitan Convention Center at the 2018 South Carolina Water Resources Conference.
-And it just so happens to take place after two hurricanes.
+Water scientists and government policymakers will meet this week at the Columbia Metropolitan Convention Center for the 2018 South Carolina Water Resources Conference.
+And it just so happens to take place after two hurricanes passed through the state.

-The Wednesday-Thursday conference will provide an integrated forum for discussion of water policies, research projects and water management, and comes amid massive state and regional flooding resulting from back-to-back blows from hurricanes Florence and Michael and growing concern about agricultural water use.
+The two-day conference will begin Wednesday and provide an integrated forum for discussion of water policies, research projects and water management.
+It comes just as floodwaters finally recede from the aftermath of Hurricane Florence.
+Last week, Tropical Storm Michael caused some minor flash flooding.

-Jeffery Allen, director of Clemson University’s South Carolina Water Resources Center, told South Carolina that the biennial conference is a platform for discussion and research presentations about topics including water policy and planning, surface and groundwater systems, stormwater, hydrologic monitoring and modeling, climate and coastal issues, and agricultural water use.
-“It will have close to 300 participants at the conference.
-There will be about 105 scientific papers presented in six concurrent sessions over two days.”
+Clemson University’s South Carolina Water Resources Center director Jeffery Allen told South Carolina Radio Network that the biennial conference is a platform for discussion and research presentations about water policy and planning, surface and groundwater systems, agricultural water usage, and monitoring and modeling, climate and coastal issues.

+“It will have close to 300 participants at the conference,” Allen said.
+“There will be about 105 scientific papers presented in six concurrent sessions over two days.”

 “Tend to give a little bit more broader picture of water use and water resources in South Carolina,” said Allen.